mxahan/mxahan.github.io/_posts/2021-05-12-DNN_Architectures_Losses_Papers.md

 # Architectural contributions

+## 2022

+1. Chan, S. C., Santoro, A., Lampinen, A. K., Wang, J. X., Singh, A., Richemond, P. H., ... & Hill, F. (2022).
+Data Distributional Properties Drive Emergent Few-Shot Learning in Transformers. arXiv preprint arXiv:2205.05055.
+  - In-context learning emerges when the training data exhibits particular distributional properties such as *burstiness* (items appear in clusters rather than being uniformly distributed over time) and having *large numbers of rarely occurring classes*.
+    - ‘in-context learning’: output is conditioned on a context. (kinda meta learning.)
+  - **finding 1:** in-context learning traded off against more conventional weight-based learning, and models were unable to achieve both simultaneously
+  - **finding 2:** the two modes of learning could co-exist in a single model when it was trained on data following a skewed Zipfian distribution
+  - How future work might encourage both in-context and in-weights learning in domains beyond language.
+  - architecture and data are both key to the emergence of in-context learning

 ## 2021

+1. Khan, S., Naseer, M., Hayat, M., Zamir, S. W., Khan, F. S., & Shah, M. (2021).
+Transformers in vision: A survey.
+ACM Computing Surveys (CSUR).
+  - Transformers require minimal inductive biases for their design and are naturally suited as set-functions.
+  - fundamental concepts behind the success of Transformers i.e., self-attention, large-scale pre-training, and bidirectional feature encoding.
+  - taxonomy of the network design space and highlight the major strengths and shortcomings of the existing methods.
+  - Foundation: Self-attention and pre-training
+  - difference of self-attention with convolution:
+    - CNN static filter, permutation invariant
+    - SA theoretically a more flexible operation (can model the behavior of CNN towards encoding local features
+    - self-attention provides the capability to learn the global as well as local features (provide expressivity to adaptively learn CNN kernel weights as well as the receptive field)
+  - Multi-head vision tx
+    - Uniform Scale: ViT
+    - Multi-scale:  number of tokens is gradually reduced while the token feature dimension is progressively increased
+      - P-ViT and co.
+    - vision transformer with convolution
+    -

+1. Khan, S., Naseer, M., Hayat, M., Zamir, S. W., Khan, F. S., & Shah, M. (2021).
+Transformers in vision: A survey.
+ACM Computing Surveys (CSUR).

 1. Tuli, S., Dasgupta, I., Grant, E., & Griffiths, T. L. (2021).
 Are Convolutional Neural Networks or Transformers more like human vision?. arXiv preprint arXiv:2105.07197.
   - decision function in a ML system is determined by i) the data to which the system is exposed, ii) model inductive bias